Top Strategies for Supplemental Income for Retirees

 Annuities for Stable Income

-Annuities have a “death benefit” which can add value by allowing income to be passed on to a spouse.
+Annuities have a “death benefit,” which can add value by allowing income to be passed on to a spouse.
 Annuities give you a predictable income stream, so they’re great for stability.
 But higher costs and rules to understand before you invest.
 Do your research and consult with a financial advisor to make informed decisions about adding annuities to your strategy.

 Bond Investments

-Bonds are the go to for risk averse retirees because of their stability and predictable returns.
-There are federal government, corporate, state and municipal bonds each with different risk and return levels.
-US Treasury bonds for example have lower returns than corporate bonds but are safer.
+Bonds are the go-to for risk-averse retirees because of their stability and predictable returns.
+There are federal government, corporate, state, and municipal bonds, each with different risk and return levels.
+US Treasury bonds, for example, have lower returns than corporate bonds but are safer.

-Bond funds are diversified portfolios that eliminate the need to pick individual bonds making them easier to buy and sell.
-Treasury Inflation Protected Securities (TIPS) adjust their value based on inflation so the purchasing power of your investments is maintained.
+Bond funds are diversified portfolios that eliminate the need to pick individual bonds, making them easier to buy and sell.
+Treasury Inflation-Protected Securities (TIPS) adjust their value based on inflation, so the purchasing power of your investments is maintained.

 Stable value funds in retirement plans protect your capital while delivering steady returns through quality fixed income investments.
-Diversifying your bond investments helps retirees balance risk and return so you have a stable income source in retirement.
+Diversifying your bond investments helps retirees balance risk and return so you have a stable supplemental income source in retirement.

 Part-Time Jobs for Earning Income in Retirement

-Part time jobs and side hustles allow retirees to stay active and earn extra cash.
-Flexible part time jobs are popping up everywhere especially in small and medium sized companies.
-Administrative assistant and customer service roles often have part time or remote work options.
+Part-time jobs and side hustles allow retirees to stay active and earn extra cash.
+Your first step: Update your LinkedIn profile with a headline like ‘Retired [Your Profession] | Open to Part-Time & Flexible Roles’.
+Flexible part-time job opportunities are popping up everywhere, especially in small and medium-sized companies.
+Administrative assistant and customer service jobs often have part-time or remote work options.

 Leveraging Real Estate Investment Trusts (REITs)